 The Difference Between Animal Welfare and Animal Rights

 The American Veterinary Medical Association (AVMA) has taken a formal position defining the difference between the two positions, Animal Rights (AR), and Animal Welfare.
-In fact, their detailed Policy on Animal Welfare and Animal Rights, states that they cannot endorse the views of AR Groups.
+In fact, they have a detailed Policy on Animal Welfare and Animal Rights.
+It states that they cannot endorse the views of AR Groups.
 Here’s a quote from their policy:

 “Animal rights is a philosophical view and personal value characterized by statements by various animal rights groups.
 Animal welfare and animal rights are not synonymous terms.
 The AVMA wholeheartedly endorses and adopts promotion of animal welfare as official policy; however, the AVMA cannot endorse the philosophical views and personal values of animal rights advocates when they are incompatible with the responsible use of animals for human purposes, such as food, fiber, and research conducted for the benefit of both humans and animals.”

 There is no better way to express the comparisons between the two philosophies than to understand the Animal Welfare Council when they state the following:

 Animal Welfare, defined by the American Veterinary Medical Association, is, in fact, a human responsibility that encompasses all aspects of animal well-being.
 This includes proper housing, management, disease prevention and treatment, responsible care, humane handling, and, when necessary, humane euthanasia.